Kids Braces and Orthodontics

 Dr Bacchus is a specialist in orthodontics, practicing in Orangeville.
 Fixing bad bites is the job of the orthodontist – a dental specialist who diagnoses, prevents and treats dental and facial irregularities.
 By learning about tooth movement (orthodontics) and guidance of facial

 development (dentofacial orthopedics), orthodontists are the uniquely trained experts in dentistry to straighten teeth and align jaws to create optimal facial harmony.
-If you are looking for an orthodontist, please call us for a consultation.
+If you are looking for an orthodontist, please call us for a consultation at 519-942-233 or email us at tingrins@hotmail.ca.